pnp/blog/content/post/what-i-as-a-non-dev-learned-as-i-created-my-first-power-app.md

+---
-# What I (as a non dev) learned as I created my first Power App
+title: "What I (as a non dev) learned as I created my first Power App."
+date: 2021-04-25T08:00:00-05:00
+# post thumb
+images:
+   - "images/blog/what-i-as-a-non-dev-learned-as-i-created-my-first-power-app/header_pic_power_apps.png"
+#author
+author: "Michael Roth"
+# description
+description: "I like to share my very own experiences while building my first canvas app.
+I have no tech background and at the beginning I thought that I could never do it.
+But now, looking back, I've learned so many things.
+Not only about functions and Power Apps syntax, but about the process of building apps, learning from failure and community"
+# Taxonomies
+categories: ["Power Apps"]
+tags: ["non-dev"]
+type: "regular" # available type (epic, trending, popular, or regular)
+draft: false
+---

 I like to share my very own experiences while building my first canvas app.
 I have no tech background and at the beginning I thought that I could never do it.
 But now, looking back, I've learned so many things.
 Not only about functions and Power Apps syntax, but about the process of